bevyengine/rfcs/rfcs/41-ui-navigation.md

 Warlock's Gambit has audio sliders, built on top of `bevy_ui` and [`bevy-ui-navigation`].
-They are not optimal, as they were made for a 7 days jam.

 We used the [locking mechanism](#locking) to disable navigation when starting to drag the slider's knob, when the player pressed down the left mouse button.